openwdl/wdl/versions/development/SPEC.md

   input {
     Boolean morning
   }
-  String greeting = "good ~{if morning then "morning" else "afternoon}" }
+  String greeting = "good ~{if morning then "morning" else "afternoon"}" }
 ```
 - Choose how much memory to use for a task: